LOANS FORGIVENESS SERVICE

 - 2. WE QUALIFY YOU FOR A REPAYMENT PLAN

-We use technology to analyze your student loans and calculate for you the best program for your goals and situation.
+We use technology to analyze your loans and calculate for you the best program for your goals and situation.

-- 3. CONQUER YOUR STUDENT LOANS
+- 3. CONQUER YOUR LOANS

-Student Loan Forgiveness at the end of the term
+Loan Forgiveness at the end of the term

 If you enroll for Pay As You Earn, Income Based or Income Contingent payment plans, the loan balance is forgiven at the end of the term should there be a remaining loan balance.
 Depending on when the loan was originally borrowed and your payment plan, the term of the loan might be 20-25 years.
 The amount forgiven depends on a number of factors, including your annual earnings, the amount of the original loan and fluctuation of your income during the term of the loan.